-Neuroimaging is increasingly being utilized as a biomarker to assess dementia in Latin America.
-A recent online survey in Latin America that was answered by 48 participants from 10 countries showed that neuroimaging is the most widely used biomarker, with magnetic resonance imaging (MRI) being the most commonly used modality, followed by fluorodeoxyglucose (FDG)-positron emission tomography (PET), DTI, amyloid PET, functional MRI (fMRI), and tau PET.
+Neuroimaging is increasingly being utilized as a biomarker to assess dementia in LatAm.
+A recent online survey in LatAm that was answered by 48 participants from 10 countries showed that neuroimaging is the most widely used biomarker, with magnetic resonance imaging (MRI) being the most commonly used modality, followed by fluorodeoxyglucose (FDG)-positron emission tomography (PET), DTI, amyloid PET, functional MRI (fMRI), and tau PET.
 However, widespread implementation of neuroimaging in the region is met with challenges, notably a need for more funding resources.
-Moreover, degree of experience in using neuroimaging is another challenge that varies greatly between countries [57].
+Moreover, degree of experience in using neuroimaging represents another challenge that varies greatly among countries.57

-New regional initiatives in Latin America are allowing the standardization and harmonization of neuroimaging protocols across different countries while generating high-quality information.
-A notable example is the LatAm-FINGERS study, where significant effort has been made to develop standardized protocols for use in different countries.
-Novel MRI quantification techniques, such as Quantitative Susceptibility Mapping (QSM), are also being developed that may allow early detection of neurodegenerative diseases [58].
-Other approaches have developed specific methodologies to perform regional comparisons (i.e., North vs South) that are robust to multiple levels of heterogeneity [59].
+New regional initiatives in LatAm are allowing the standardization and harmonization of neuroimaging protocols across different countries while generating high-quality information.
+A notable example is the LatAm-FINGERS study, where significant effort has been expended on developing standardized protocols for use in different countries.
+Novel MRI quantification techniques, such as quantitative susceptibility mapping, are also being developed that may allow early detection of neurodegenerative diseases.58 Other approaches have developed specific methodologies to perform regional comparisons (ie, North vs South) that are robust to multiple levels of heterogeneity.59

-The Argentina-Alzheimer's Disease Neuroimaging Initiative (arg-ADNI), established in 2011, was the first ADNI center in Latin America [60].
-Since then, this collaboration has resulted in better characterization of ADRD pathology in Latin America, particularly by implementing neuroimaging techniques such as PET, and MRI and CSF biomarkers.
-Currently, various brain PET imaging techniques are being utilized in Argentina, such as amyloid PET (11-C-PIB, and Florbetapir), metabolic PET (18FDG), and Tau PET (AV1451 and MK6240).
-Several publications have emerged from this group, highlighting the importance of defining dementias on a biological basis using biomarkers [61-64].
-For example, in a study of 60 participants from the arg-ADNI cohort, it was found that 14% of controls, 30% of early MCIs, 53% of late MCIs, and 83% of those with dementia of AD type were amyloid positive using PET imaging (11-C-PIB).
-Applying the ATN framework showed that the conversion rate from MCI to dementia after five years of follow-up was 85% and 50% for A+T+N+ and A-T-N+ patients, respectively [62].
-Furthermore, in the first report from Brazil in a sample from Sao Paulo, 21% of controls, 36% of amnestic MCI, and 74% of AD patients had positive PIB-PET scans [65].
-Despite these advances, AD diagnosis in Latin America remains primarily based on clinical information, while neuroimaging tools such as PET are limited to a few centers [64].
-This reinforces the importance of cross-regional collaboration in the region to reshape the dementia diagnostic landscape in Latin America.
+The Argentina-Alzheimer's Disease Neuroimaging Initiative (arg-ADNI), established in 2011, was the first ADNI center in LatAm.60 Since then, this collaboration has resulted in better characterization of ADRD pathology in LatAm, particularly with the implementation of neuroimaging techniques such as PET and MRI and cerebrospinal fluid (CSF) biomarkers.
+Currently, various brain PET imaging techniques are being utilized in Argentina, such as amyloid PET (11-C-PIB and Florbetapir), metabolic PET (18FDG), and tau PET (AV1451 and MK6240).
+Several publications have emerged from this group, highlighting the importance of defining dementias on a biological basis using biomarkers.
+61-64 For example, in a study of 60 participants from the arg-ADNI cohort, it was found that 14% of controls, 30% of early MCIs, 53% of late MCIs, and 83% of those with dementia of AD type were amyloid positive using PET imaging (11-C-PIB).
+Application of the ATN framework revealed that the conversion rate from MCI to dementia after 5 years of follow-up was 85% and 50% for A+T+N+ and A-T-N+ patients, respectively.62 Furthermore, in the first report from Brazil in a sample from Sao Paulo, 21% of controls, 36% of amnestic MCI, and 74% of AD patients had positive PIB-PET scans.
+65 Despite these advances, AD diagnosis in LatAm remains primarily based on clinical information, while neuroimaging tools such as PET are limited to a few centers.
+64 This reinforces the importance of cross-regional collaboration in the region to reshape the dementia diagnostic landscape in LatAm.

-5.2 Blood-based biomarkers
+5.2 | Blood-based biomarkers

 Blood-based biomarkers (BBMs) have shown significant promise in revolutionizing the clinical work-up of dementia patients and improving the design of clinical trials.
 Compared to well-established CSF and PET methods, BBMs offer a less invasive, more feasible, and cost-effective option for application in clinical practice.
-Additionally, BBMs significantly reduce screening costs and time in clinical trials and may be used as surrogate endpoints to evaluate the effectiveness of therapies [66].
-Over the past years, several BBMs have been identified, with the most promising ones being plasma phosphorylated tau (p-tau), $A\beta 42/A\beta 40$, neurofilament light (NfL), and plasma glial fibrillary acidic protein (GFAP) [67-72].
-For example, plasma p-tau, especially p-tau181, is a reliable biomarker for supporting AD diagnosis as it correlates well with amyloid and tau pathology and can differentiate AD from other neurodegenerative disorders [68].
+Additionally, BBMs significantly reduce screening costs and time in clinical trials and may be used as surrogate endpoints to evaluate the effectiveness of therapies.
+In recent years, several BBMs have been identified, with the most promising ones being plasma phosphorylated tau (p-tau), amyloid beta $(A\beta)$ 42/ $A\beta$ 40, neurofilament light (NfL), and plasma glial fibrillary acidic protein (GFAP).
+For example, plasma p-tau, especially p-tau181, is a reliable biomarker for supporting AD diagnosis as it correlates well with amyloid and tau pathology and can differentiate AD from other neurodegenerative disorders.